nivaldoh/Algorithms-and-Data-Structures-Practice/Deques and randomized queues/readme.md

 http://coursera.cs.princeton.edu/algs4/assignments/queues.html

-Key note: For optimal performance, it was much more efficient to use linked lists instead of arrays when it comes to adding and removing elements
+Key note: For optimal performance, it was much more efficient to use linked lists instead of arrays when it comes to adding and removing elements (changing pointers instead of recreating an entire array)